 When it comes to appearances, regardless of brands or manufacturers, most mouthguards resemble each other quite closely.

-Protection – The best mouthguard is the one that provides maximum protection.
+Protection – The best mouthguard is the one that provides maximum protection at any stage of training or competition.

 Size – Size is another crucial factor that you shouldn’t neglect.